 The University of Tennessee, Knoxville (UT) is required to notify the Southern Association of Colleges and Schools Commission on Colleges of (SACSCOC) of any proposed modification of the essential characteristics of UT as an educational institution.
-We, the administrators, faculty and staff, are obliged to assist with recognizing and reporting such substantive changes.
+Per federal regulation, "If the agency [SACSCOC] accredits institutions, it must maintain adequate substantive change policies that ensure that any substantive change..., after the agency has accredited ... the institution does not adversely affect the capacity of the institution to continue to meet the agency's standards."

+We, the administrators, faculty, and staff, are obliged to assist with recognizing and reporting such substantive changes.
 Failure to report these and other planned substantive changes (described in the SACSCOC Substantive Change Policy and Procedures, which follows this introduction) can result in loss of institutional accreditation.
 For that reason, and to preclude the possibility of the quality of programs being called into question, the institution adopts and adheres to the following policy and procedures for recognizing and reporting substantive change.